 As for build quality and durability, the Blade 180 QX HD is one of the best (may even be better than the DBPower predator).
-You definitely have to be careful not to go around crashing it everytime you fly but compared to most other hobby grade quadcopters out there, the Blade 180 QX HD certainly comes on top when it comes to the quality of build.
-Added to the durability, the quad is also pretty light weight.
+You definitely have to be careful not to go around crashing it every time you fly but compared to most other hobby-grade quadcopters out there, the Blade 180 QX HD certainly comes on top when it comes to the quality of the build.
+Added to the durability, the quad is also pretty lightweight.
 Most light quadcopters are very cheap and break easily.
 Not this one, sir!

-The best part is that the parts are easily replacable in case it damages.
+The best part is that the parts are easily replaceable in case it damages.
 Horizon Hobby has a good reputation for customer service in comparison to most other brands.